DiogoAbu/chatty-server/README.md

 Kindly open an issue [here](https://github.com/DiogoAbu/chatty-server/issues/new/choose) name it and label it accordingly.

 ### Releases
-We use Github Actions to test the app.
+We use Github Actions to test and release the app.
 Deploys happen automatically with Heroku.

 When a push happens on `master`, `beta`, or `maintenance branchs` it will trigger some [workflow](https://github.com/DiogoAbu/chatty-server/blob/master/.github/workflows)

-**Android workflow:**
+**Release workflow:**
 - Set up the environment (node).
 - Run tests.
 - Analize commits to define next version.
 - Update version on package.json.
 - Commit the changes.
-- Create a release with release notes.
+- Create a tagged release with release notes.
 - Heroku will automatically deploy.

 **Associate tag with commit**